mit-rss/intro_to_ros/README.md

 Write a ROS node that publishes the relative pose between each camera and the robot as a **static transform**.
 It should only broadcast the transform once.
 Name this node `static_tf_cam_publisher.py`.
 Make sure to use `tf2_ros`

-Save a short (~3-5 second) gif of RVIZ just as in part 1, but with your `static_tf_cam_publisher.py` node running.
+Save a short (~3-5 second) gif of RViz just as in part 1, but with your `static_tf_cam_publisher.py` node running.
 Name this file `static_node.gif` and save it in the `ros_exercises/rviz` directory of your package.
 This should look much smoother than in part 1.

 #### 2b: Launch File